Gainer552/Bash-File-Shredder/README.md

 8. Confirm Deletion: After shredding, confirm to delete the files.
 9. Check Log: If logging is enabled, file details will be recorded in deleted_files_log.csv.

-Features
+**Features**

-Path Validation and Entry
+Path Validation and Entry:

 - Accepts up to 5 file paths.
 Validates each file path, restarting if none are provided initially.

-Secure Shredding
+Secure Shredding:

 - Uses the shred command to overwrite files 25 times, zeroing out data and displaying progress.

-Optional Deletion
+Optional Deletion:

 - Prompts users to delete files after shredding, using rm for secure removal.

-Optional Logging
+Optional Logging:

 - Logs the file path, deletion date, and deletion time in a CSV format, compatible with LibreOffice Calc for audit trails.

-Tests
+**Tests**

-All features of Bash File Shredder have been tested to ensure functionality, data protection, and usability.
+All features of Bash File Shredder have been tested by a professional QA Tester to ensure functionality, data protection, and usability.
 Optional logging, secure deletion, and file path validation work seamlessly for a user-friendly experience.